We have a variety of working partnerships who we support.

-During our first three years, we focused our efforts on supporting initiatives like Chat with Charlie, an online counselling service which we are proud to have delivered in partnership with Mid and North East Essex MIND.
+During our first three years, we focused our efforts on supporting initiatives like Chat with Charlie.
+This was an online counselling service which we delivered in partnership with Mid and North East Essex MIND.

-As this initiative was coming to an end, and in response to the growing crisis in mental health, we knew that we wanted to extend our support further to other projects across the UK that are helping young people with their mental health.
+We knew that we wanted to extend our support to other projects across the UK that are helping young people with their mental health following the end of Chat with Charlie.

 Here you will find all the latest news regarding our working partnerships and how the Charlie Watkins Foundation has helped them.

-Online mental health service, Chat with Charlie, was open to all students at the University of Essex.
-It offered a platform in which students were able to chat anonymously to trained volunteers via an online chatroom.
+Chat with Charlie was an online chat services open to all students at the University of Essex.
+It offered a platform in which students were able to chat anonymously to trained volunteers 1:1.

 Following the success of Chat with Charlie at the University of Essex, the service was rolled out to Writtle University College.